sonirahul8123/ansible-discourse-demo/README.md

 9. Run `one-click-install` script from your home directory.

-10. Once creatingEC2 playbook completed, it'll copy list of nameservers provided by AWS in `/tmp/nameservers` file, copy those 4 nameservers and replace it in your hosting site from control panel.
+10. Once `creatingEC2` playbook is completed, it'll copy list of nameservers provided by AWS in `/tmp/nameservers` file, copy those 4 nameservers and replace it in your hosting site from control panel.